Tag Archive for: depression

 Acupuncture for pregnancy depression

-Pregnancy depression is more common than previously thought.
+Pregnancy depression is more common than previously thought, with 1 in 7 pregnant women may suffer the baby blues.
 Now an influential body of US Preventive Services Task Force recommends that all women during pregnancy are screened for the condition affecting health not only of the mother but also of the developing baby.

 Since 2008 NZ Medsafe has been warning that SSRI antidepressant use in pregnancy may increase the risk of congenital abnormalities and that in later stages of pregnancy can lead to neonatal complications indicative of a withdrawal syndrome, and to persistent pulmonary hypertension of the newborn; and that doctors need to discuss this with their patients.